realchonk/bcc/README.md

 ## Target architecture
 The target can be specified as: [cpu](#supported-processor-architectures)-vendor-[os](#supported-operating-systems)
+Note: Due to not being able to compile any libc, please build the C library of your choice with a working C compiler (such as gcc) or use your pre-installed one.
+After you installed bcc,
+use the _util/fix\_crts.sh_ script to point the compiler to your pre-installed libc.
+This does not apply if you have a -elf target.

 ### Supported processor architectures
 | CPU | Other Names | Notes |